DQSSSSS/Scotty3D-HW/docs/pathtracer/materials.md

 * `Vec3 refract(Vec3 out_dir, float index_of_refraction, bool& was_internal)` returns the ray that results from refracting the ray in `out_dir` about the surface according to [Snell's Law](http://15462.courses.cs.cmu.edu/fall2015/lecture/reflection/slide_032).
 The surface's index of refraction is given by the argument `index_of_refraction`.
 Your implementation should assume that if the ray in `out_dir` **is entering the surface** (that is, if `cos(out_dir, N=[0,1,0]) > 0`) then the ray is currently in vacuum (index of refraction = 1.0).
 If `cos(out_dir, N=[0,1,0]) < 0` then your code should assume the ray is leaving the surface and entering vacuum.
 Remember to **flip the sign of the x and z components** of the output ray direction from the refract method.

-* There is a special case to account for, specifically known as **total internal reflection**.
+* There is a special case to account for: **total internal reflection**.
 This happens for certain angles when the incoming ray is in the material with the higher refractive index.
-These certain angles are angles that are greater than the _critical angle_, which is the incident angle \theta_i that causes the refracted angle \theta_t to be >= 90 degrees, which causes there to be no real solution to Snell's Law.
+Angles that are greater than the _critical angle_, which is the incident \theta_i that causes the refracted \theta_t to be >= 90 degrees, cause there to be no real solution to Snell's Law.

 <center><img src="tir_eqns.png" width="200"></center>